 Pinterest is very popular among graphic designers and for good reason, It’s basically a one-stop shop combining both inspiration and mood boarding.
 After signing up, feel free to explore the site to your heart’s content and uncover thousands of visuals from which to create your mood boards.

-Go Moodboard is perhaps the simplest tool, and requires no account to get started.
+Go Moodboard is a simple-to-use tool and requires no account to get started.
 Just drop images into a selected template and upload.
-You also have the option to add comments to each image after it’s uploaded before sharing the mood board with the client.
+You also have the option to add comments to images , making it easier for you to share your thoughts with the client.

-Even without a client, having a few mood boards prepared beforehand is always recommended since you never know when they might come in handy.
+Even without a client, having a few mood boards prepared beforehand can be useful since you never know when they might come in handy.

 Mood boards, when used effectively, can work wonders for a graphic designer’s workflow.
-If mood boarding has never been part of your design process, why not give it a go?
-Who knows, you might be amazed by its effectiveness.
+If mood boarding has never been part of your design process, why not give it a go and see if it works for you?